soyfaii/ChatRewind/README.md

 * [COMING SOON] Download chat logs directly from the app.
 * Also in Spanish.

-## Known Issues

-* The chat desyncs after some time as the internal clock doesn't count time correctly for some reason (it's a f\*\*\*ing clock, that's the only reason for its existence).

 ## FAQ

 ### Where do I get the chat logs?